 Get off the tourist trail and find hidden surprises in Valais

 Glancing at your vacation itinerary should give you an adrenaline rush.
-If not, you could be suffering from “Destination Redundancy Syndrome”—a common ailment among those whose vacations have become so predictable they can calculate their tips in advance.
-The Swiss have a cure for it—Tapetenwechsel (literally, “let’s change the wallpaper”).
-It means you’re bored with where you are and you’re ready to go somewhere else.
-Should you ever tire of visiting the same old places, and be craving someplace off the tourist trail, the Swiss canton of Valais has some hidden secrets waiting for you.
+If not, you could be suffering from "Destination Redundancy Syndrome"—a common ailment among those whose vacations have become so predictable they can calculate their tips in advance.
+The Swiss have a cure for it—Tapetenwechsel (literally, "let's change the wallpaper").
+It means you're bored with where you are and you're ready to go somewhere else.
+Should you ever tire of visiting the same old places, and get a craving for a hiking vacation that takes you off the tourist trail, the Swiss canton of Valais has some hidden secrets waiting for you.

 The undeniable siren song of Switzerland's sentinel mountains has made it the playground of Europe for hundreds of years.
 It's the showpiece of Western Europe and a country crisscrossed by historic trade routes-so you might wonder if Switzerland has any corner left to discover.
 But as you dream of a vacation to take your breath away without taking away your life savings, know that Valais, nestled in a valley between two spines of the Alps, has enough hidden history, natural wonders, and startling surprises to generate some pre-vacation euphoria.

 A little larger than Long Island, New York, Valais is at once Switzerland's best known and least known region.
 It's home to the Matterhorn, arguably the world's most widely recognized mountain, and some of Europe's most popular resorts, like Zermatt and Verbier.
 But within an echo of those iconic destinations are seasonal hamlets, traditional villages, and alpine escapes that few lifelong residents of Valais, Rhône Valley have ever seen.

 Hidden Gems of the Binntal